agda/agda-stdlib/notes/style-guide.md

 #### Other

 * Non-trivial proofs in `private` blocks are generally discouraged.
-If its non-trivial then the chances are someone will want to reuse it as some point!
+If it is non-trivial, then chances are that someone will want to reuse it at some point!

 * The `with` syntax is preferred over the use of `case` from the `Function`